Payson Utah Temple: History

 The intent to construct the temple was announced on January 25, 2010, by church president Thomas S. Monson.
 The temple is located near the intersection of 930 West and 1550 South in Payson, on previously undeveloped land.
 Additional details, such as the planned size, were announced later.
+The city boundaries of Payson were extended by approximately 250 acres in the South Meadows Annexation, presented on July 14, 2010 and approved the next month.
+The temple site was deeded to the church on August 6, 2010.

 Dallin H. Oaks presided at the groundbreaking ceremony on October 8, 2011, with William R. Walker conducting and Steven E. Snow, Jay E. Jensen, and Janette Hales Beckham also in attendance.
 Jason Chaffetz (representative for Utah's 3rd congressional district, which includes Payson) participated in the shovel ceremony.

 When construction was completed in 2015, the temple became one of the largest built in recent years, at 96,630 square feet on a 15-acre lot.
 A public open house was held from April 24 to May 23, 2015, excluding Sundays.
-The temple was dedicated by Henry B. Eyring, of the church's First Presidency on June 7, 2015.
+The temple was dedicated by Henry B. Eyring on June 7, 2015.

-In 2020, like all the church's others, the Payson Utah Temple was closed in response to the COVID-19 pandemic.
+In 2020, like all the church's others, the Payson Utah Temple was closed for a time in response to the COVID-19 pandemic.